Thermal Ionization for Short-Range Potentials: Model and the Main Result

 \subsection{Application}

 {\hat {\mathsf x}}

 In the following we present an example of a QED system with a linear coupling term (Nelson Model) where the conditions for the main theorem are satisfied.
 In particular, one can verify the Fermi Golden Rule condition \ref{fgrc} in this case.
-We summarize this in the following corollary to \autoref{th:main}. \begin{coro} Let $V \in \Cci(\IR^3)$ with $V \leq 0$ such that $-\Delta + V$ has one (negative) discrete non-degenerate eigenvalue and no zero eigenvalue.
-Let $\chi \in \S(\IR^3)$ and let $\chi$ be constant in a neighborhood of zero.
-Assume that
+We summarize this in the following corollary to \autoref{th:main}. \begin{coro} Assume that \ref{ass:h1}, \ref{ass:h2} hold.
+Let